Can you go solar with a low credit score?

 Single-Family Affordable Solar Homes Program

-If you live in California, the Single-Family Affordable Solar Homes (SASH) Program managed by GRID Alternative helps by providing up-front rebates to defray the solar system's costs.
-You have to be a homeowner and qualify, which you can learn more about on their website.
+If you live in California, the Disadvantaged Communities – Single-Family Solar Homes (DAC-SASH) Program, administered by GRID Alternative, provides qualifying homeowners up-front rebates to defray the costs of installing a solar electric system.
+Eligibility is based on income and location, you can learn more about on their website.

 If you don't have an established credit history or have any negative dings on your credit report, there are ways to improve your score: